 This course includes the rehearsal and performance of outstanding symphonic literature from the representative periods of music history.
 This literature provides for the development of both individual and ensemble skills.
 Performance includes winter and spring concerts as well as the All-City Music Festival.
 Membership is by audition.
 High school orchestra members also participate as a pit orchestra for the production of a school's Broadway musical.
 Additional assignments and performances will be required to earn Honors credit.
 Students are required to participate in all scheduled performances.

-Duration: 2 semesters Credit: 1 per semester Grade Level: 9,10,11,12
+Grade Level: 9.10.11.12